hdfiresky/Dramaverse/backend.md

     ```bash
     npm run dev
     ```
     Your backend server is now running on `http://localhost:3001`.
-You can now go to the frontend code, set `BACKEND_MODE` to `true`, and the application will connect to this server.
+You can now go to the frontend code, set `BACKEND_MODE` to `true`, and the application will connect to this server for both HTTP requests and real-time WebSocket communication.